 The later observations were conducted during the SPHERE Science Verification (SV) program in December 2014.
-The H and Ks broad band images, showed a polarisation angle map with a clear centro-symmetric pattern, tracing both lobes of the ionisation cone.
+The H-band and K$_{s}$-band broad band images, showed a polarisation angle map with a clear centro-symmetric pattern, tracing both parts of the ionisation bicone.
 Even more important, they featured a central non centro-symmetric pattern approximately 60 pc $\times$ 20 pc wide, with aligned polarisation, that was interpreted as the trace of the outer envelope of the torus, revealed through a double scattering process (\citealt{Gratadour2015, Grosset18}).
 It is this set of images, complemented by images obtained in narrow-band filters in September 2016, still with SPHERE, that we re-processed, but without using the polarisation information.
-In this paper we concentrate on the stellar radial distribution
+In this paper we concentrate on the radial distribution of brightness.

-In the following, the data processing and radial profile fitting is presented in section 2, while the discussion on the cuspy stellar distributions at H and Ks and their interpretation through a simple transfer model is done in section 3 together with comparison to cusps observed in three classes of galaxies.
-We discuss the central point-like source in section 4 as well as the constraints brought on the dust opacity by its luminosity, before concluding in section 5.
+The paper is organised as follows: the data processing and radial profile fitting is presented in section 2; the discussion on the power-law radial profiles at H-band and K$_{s}$-band and their interpretation in terms of a reddened cuspy stellar distributions through a simple transfer model is done in section 3, after some discussion about various classes of cusps observed in center of galaxies.
+In section 4, we discuss an alternative and more acceptable model where warm/hot dust heated by the central engine is mixed to stellar emission and finally, we examine the central point-like source in section 5 as well as the constraints brought on the dust opacity by its luminosity, before concluding in section 6.